core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ### Informative Response ### {#ssec-client-side-informative-oscore}

-Upon receiving the informative response from the server, the client performs as described in {{ssec-client-side-informative}}, with the following additions.
+Upon receiving the informative response from the server, the client performs the same steps defined in {{ssec-client-side-informative}}, with the following additions.

 When performing Step 2, the client expects the 'ph_req' parameter to be included in the informative response, which is otherwise considered malformed.
 An exception is the case discussed in {{deterministic-phantom-Request}}.